 If you do select this option, you can also select whether to schedule the re-deployment or to begin it immediately (the option appears after you click Save):

 If you choose to re-deploy the existing servers, CAS will re-deploy the Session Servers using the following process (either immediately or at the scheduled time):

-- CAS will provision new VM instances with the updated image.
-Up to 5 new instances will be configured at a time; therefore, if you have, for example, 22 Session Servers, the servers will be updated across 5 batches.
-This is to help mitigate CPU limits that you may have in your GCP project (more information below).
+CAS will provision new OS boot disks with the updated image.
+Up to 10 new disks will be configured at a time; therefore, if you have, for example, 22 Session Servers, the servers will be updated across 3 batches.

-Generally, each batch of re-deployed servers takes about 10-15 minutes; if applications must be installed as part of Step 2, it may take longer.
-It is important to consider two things when re-deploying an image:
+Generally, each batch of re-deployed servers takes about 15-30 minutes; if applications must be installed as part of Step 2, it may take longer.
+It is important to consider several things when re-deploying an image:

 Changing Autoscale Settings